 They eventual walk to the empty lot at the end of their block where they discover that weather-beaten, dilapidated and very scary looking structure.
 At first swipe, Chip figures the place is a flop house for ghouls and goblins.
 That gets Pixel ready to explore.
 She’s going to do it!
 Of course, not alone.
 She will drag a very reluctant Chip on her exciting adventure.
 If they don’t do this, they will suffer another boring Summer day.
 Scared, Chip argues that boredom can be fun.
 She drags him to the shack.

 At the shed’s door, Pixel looks frightened but determined.
 Chip looks fearful but…well…really fearful.
 They reach the door and Pixel pushes and peeks inside.
 Not unlike Dorothy entering “Munchkin land,” she seems in awe, while Chip, not unlike the lion, covers his eyes in extreme trepidation.
 As Pixel pushes the door wider, creaks and groans punctuate the cobwebbed, dusty interior.
-They enter to what looks like a storage facility of some kind; a back room of a library or museum.
+They enter in to what looks like a storage facility of some kind; a back room of a library or museum.
 She and Chip see a plethora of scrapbooks and posters from a bygone era.
 Chip points out a poster of a funny looking juggler from stage and tells Pixel that the juggler looks familiar.
 Pixel says that he looks kind of like one of her uncles.

 Behind the props and posters, masks and wigs, juggling balls and over-flowing steamer trunks, and the yellow-aged scrap books from old time films and vaudeville shows, stands what looks like a theatrical curtain closed tightly.
 Pixel approaches it, and sees faint colors seep from underneath the gray, dirty curtain.
-Chip warns Pixel but she yanks the curtain open anyway to find a computer sitting on a .
+Chip warns Pixel but she yanks the curtain open anyway to find a computer sitting on a a shelf.
 “Look!”
 She yells, “It’s an old computer, that’s all.”
 Chip relaxes, then they both hear a raspy voice of subtle indignation coming from the computer, “What do you mean, ’that’s all’ ."

 Suddenly, the old grey shed starts spinning in circles.
 Sunlight seems to hit where it has never been before.
 Then the spinning stops.
 The shed’s walls have vanished.
 The place literally blooms, revealing a secret world of vivid colors!
 Nothing looks like their dull neighborhood anymore.
 Bright reds, greens and yellows fill the environment.
 By magic, they have arrived in this glorious secret world, called INSPIRIA!
 They stand in the town square.